-Eminent Hollywood actor Jeff Bridges took to Twitter to reveal that he has been diagnosed with Lymphoma, a type of cancer.
+Eminent Hollywood actor Jeff Bridges has been diagnosed with Lymphoma, a type of cancer.
 Bridges, famous for his role ‘The Dude’ in The Big Lebowski(1998), said in his tweet, As the Dude would say..
 New S**T has come to light.
 I have been diagnosed with Lymphoma.
 Although it is a serious disease, I feel fortunate that I have a great team of doctors and the prognosis is good.
-I’m starting treatment and will keep you posted on my recovery.
+I am starting treatment and will keep you posted on my recovery.

 The 70-year-old actor, producer, and singer was born into a prominent acting family with his father Lloyd Bridges, mother Dorothy Bridges, and brother Beau Bridges also in the cine field.
 He first came on the screen while he was about two years old with his mother in the film The Company She Keeps(1951).
 Both the brothers also occasionally appeared from a young age in the popular underwater TV series Sea Hunt(1958) starring their father.

 Jeff Bridges has a well-acclaimed career, including winning the Academy Award for Best Actor for his performance as an alcoholic singer in Crazy Heart(2009).
 Incidentally, he is one of the youngest ever to be nominated for an Academy Award at the age of 22 and the oldest ever to win the Best Actor award, which he did at 60.
 He also won several other accolades, including Golden Globes, Seven Academy Award nominations, and Screen Actors Guild Awards.
 He has been happily married to Susan Geston since 1977 and has three daughters.

 Our whole family at ZenOnco.io express our sincere wishes for Mr Bridges’ quick recovery.
 He has stated that his prognosis is good, which is always positive news.

 What does a good prognosis mean?